Experiencing high CPU

 - The application will be profiled in debug mode.
-This step is required so the most possible detail will be sent in the diagnostics session.
+This step is required to maximize details that are sent to us in the diagnostics session.

 Run a diagnostic session

-Before running a diagnostic session you should enable debug mode for your application using the CLI.
-We also recommend that you deregister all applications other than the one you’re wanting to capture the diagnostic information for.
+Before running a diagnostic session, please enable debug mode for your application using the CLI.
+We also recommend that you deregister all applications other than the one you're wanting to capture the diagnostic information for.

-Running a diagnostics session will capture the following information and will help Raygun support to troubleshoot issues you’re having:
+Running a diagnostics session will capture the following information and will help us troubleshoot issues you're having: